Introduction

 - No Matching Cards: In a High Card hand, none of the cards in the player's hand match in rank or suit.
 The value of the hand is determined solely by the highest card present.

 - Comparing Hands: When players reveal their High Card hands, the player with the highest-ranked card(s) wins.
-If multiple players have the same highest card, the tie is broken by comparing the next highest cards in their hands.
+If multiple players have the same highcard, the tie is broken by comparing the next following highest cards in their hands.

 - Further Comparison: If necessary, comparing Kickers continues until a winner is determined.
-The pot is split evenly among the tied players if all the cards are identical.
+If all the cards are identical, the pot is split evenly among the tied players.

 How Does The High Card Hand Matchup Against Itself?